Excel VBA to Save as File Using Path from Cell (With Quick Steps)

-In this article, we will learn to apply Excel VBA to save as file using a path from a cell.
-VBA stands for Visual Basic for Applications.
+In this article, we will learn to apply Excel VBA to save as a file using a path from a cell.
 In Excel, we can easily save a file from the Home tab.
 But today, we will use VBA to do it.
 Here, a cell in our sheet will contain the path location and we need to save the file in that path location using VBA.
 We shall discuss the whole method in quick steps.
 So, without any delay, let’s start the discussion.

 STEP 1: Make Dataset Ready